 BIOGRAPHY

-Ojo has exhibited with Campbell River Art Gallery (British Columbia), Milieux Institute (Quebec), and Evanston Art Center (United States); curated and taught with Art Gallery of Ontario, Feminist Art Collective, and OCAD University; and published in C Magazine and Herizons.
+Ojo has exhibited across Canada and the United States, curated with Art Gallery of Ontario and Feminist Art Collective, published in C Magazine and Herizons, and taught interdisciplinary drawing courses at OCAD University.
 She holds a BHSc in Health Sciences from the University of Ottawa and an MA in Women and Gender Studies from the University of Toronto.
-She is currently working towards a PhD in Art History from Concordia University and teaching interdisciplinary drawing courses at OCAD University.
+She is currently completing her PhD in Art History at Concordia University.

 Ojo Agi photographed in front of an installation of "Daughters of Diaspora", a series of portrait drawing exploring cultural identity, hybridity and belonging among first-generation African-Canadian women.
 Photograph by Aaron Clarke for Toned Mag.